opnsense/docs/source/manual/opendns.rst

 ====================================  ===============================================================================
-Enabled                               If enabled, the firewall will signal OpenDNS about address changes Username                              Username registered with at OpenDNS Password                              Associated password Network                               The network name configured on the
+Enabled                               If enabled, the firewall will signal OpenDNS about address changes Username                              Username registered with OpenDNS Password                              Associated password Network                               The network name configured on the
                                       `Networks Dashboard <https://www.opendns.com/dashboard/networks/>`__ of